CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. image:: images/lls_regime_type.png

+Non-proportional hazards is a case of *model misspecification*.
+Two suggestions are to look for ways to *stratify* a column (see below), or to go ahead with the current model but use ``robust`` errors (in this case, the sandwhich error).
+In the latter case, you can specify this with with ``CoxPHFitter.fit(..., robust=True)``.

 Stratification
 ################

-Sometimes a covariate may not obey the proportional hazard assumption.
-In this case, we can allow a factor without estimating its effect to be adjusted.
+Sometimes one or more covariates may not obey the proportional hazard assumption.
+In this case, we can allow the covariate(s) to still be including in the model without estimating its effect.
+This is called stratification.
+At a high level, think of it as splitting the dataset into *N* datasets, defined by the covariate(s).
+Each dataset has its own baseline hazard (the non-parametric part ofthe model), but they all share the regression parameters (the parametric part of the model).
+Since covariates are the same within each dataset, there is no regression parameter for the covariates stratified on, hence they will not show up in the output.
+However there will be *N* baseline hazards under ``baseline_cumulative_hazard_``.

 To specify categorical variables to be used in stratification, we define them in the call to ``fit``:

 .. code:: python